charlesfoster/deletion_detector/README.md

 * <reference>.fasta: a fasta-format file with one reference sequence for comparison (assumes SARS-CoV-2 reference genome by default)

 ## What do you get?
-The output file (in .tsv format) contains statistics about the deletions in query sequences, and basic QC metrics.
+Assuming you are running in "rich" mode (default), the output file (in .tsv format) contains statistics about the deletions in query sequences, and basic QC metrics.
 The main output columns, in order, contain:

 * The full query sequence ID
 * The stretches of gap(s) identified in a query sequence, in the form of '(start coordinate, end coordinate, number of consecutive gap sites)'